alex-oleshkevich/starsessions/README.md

 ]
 ```

-> Note, this makes session cookie available for subdomains too.
+> Note, this makes session cookies available for subdomains too.
 > For example, when you set `cookie_domain=example.com` then session cookie will be available on subdomains
 > like `app.example.com`.

 ### Session-only cookies

-If you want session cookie to automatically remove from tbe browser when tab closes then set `lifetime` to `0`.
+If you want the session cookie to be automatically removed from the browser when the tab closes set `lifetime` to `0`.
 > Note, this depends on browser implementation!

 ```python